 So having picked up our bikes, helmets and a map, we’re heading to the Bay in San Francisco.

-We’re hurtling along bike lanes and if I don’t keep up I’ll be left behind.
-But I soon find the rhythm and move more confidently with the flow.
+We’re hurtling along bike lanes and if I don’t keep up I’ll be left behind but I soon find the rhythm and move more confidently with the flow.

 We leave Fisherman’s Wharf and cycle along the marina and through a park that has been converted from a former air base.

 The fog has lifted and riding along on what has become a balmy, summer’s day, we are layer stripping.
 With more space and less traffic, we’re now easy riding.